MT Independența: Trial

 After the accident, the court charged the captain of the Greek ship, Alekos Adamopoulos, and the seven crew with being careless and negligent, disobeying international maritime regulations and jeopardizing security of Istanbul.
-He was sentenced to 20 months in prison, but was released in respect to his 7-months jail during the trial.
+He was sentenced to 20 months in prison, but was released in view of the seventh months he had spent in jail awaiting trial.

 Pollution

 From 17 to 27 November, there was slight leakage from the tanker.
 Another major explosion occurred on board the vessel on the night of 6 December at 10:40 p.m., which resulted in more oil spillage.
 The slick from the vessel drifted towards the Port of Haydarpaşa, and the booms across its entrance could not prevent approximately 50 tons of oil entering the harbor.
 The tanker continued to burn until 14 December.

 The maximum accumulation of harmful particles in the air during the fire exceeded by four times the permissible limit set for human health.
 Heavy oil contamination formed on the surface of the sea and on the heavily built-up shores and the recreational beaches of the Sea of Marmara and the Istanbul Strait.

 It was estimated that 30,000 tons of crude oil burned and that the remaining 64,000 tons spilled into the sea.
 Because of the rapid evaporation of the light components, the crude oil quickly sank to the bottom of the sea in an area approximately 5.5 km in diameter.